 Handles detailed taxonomies and multi-level decision logic

-Because MM-Poly-8B is tuned to follow instructions faithfully, it is suited for moderation scenarios where false negatives carry higher risk and models must err on the side of caution.
-It can be prompted to classify content using your policy, identify violations, return structured reasoning or generate confidence-based outputs.
+Because MM-Poly-8B is tuned to follow instructions faithfully, it is appropriate for moderation scenarios where false negatives carry higher risk and models must err on the side of caution.
+It can be prompted to classify content using a defined policy, identify violations, return structured reasoning, or generate confidence-based outputs.

 “Evaluate this image according to the categories Safe, Suggestive, Explicit, Drug and Gore.
 Apply a strict safety policy and classify the image into the most appropriate category.”